pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* getValue - if either the left or right node's value is unknown, return unknown.
+* getValue - if either the left or right node's value is unknown, return `UNKNOWN_VALUE`.
 Otherwise, return the result of executing the expression

 ### MemberExpression